 It takes a lot to make your home function and there are many decisions to be made.
 Roy Inch & Sons Service Experts is here to help make one of those decisions a less painful one: furnace versus heat pump.

 First thing first: where do you live?

-Regardless of where you live, you can always choose a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it within your home.
-This is why when temperatures begin to drop beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to provide adequate heat to your home to keep you warm and comfortable.
+Regardless of where you live, you can always choose a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump takes heat from the air outside your home, and brings it within your home.
+This is why when temperatures begin to drop beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to supply adequate heat to your home to keep you warm and comfortable.

 If you do live in a region where you could go with either a heat pump or a furnace, there are some things to think about.
 Heat pumps are incredibly energy efficient since they utilize electricity to transfer heat from one zone to another and do not actually have to produce heat themselves.
 They simply shift heat that already exists from one area to another, such as from outside your home to within your home.